By: Kelsey Tressler, a regular contributor to The UMA Blog

 Medical records and health information technicians go by many names.
-Job titles in this field may include medical records clerk, coder, biller, medical records analyst, and registered health information technician.
+Job titles in this field may include clinical documentation specialist, medical records clerk, coder, biller, medical records analyst, and registered health information technician.

 If you later want to continue your education, you can work toward a career as a director of medical records.